-Energy cane is sugarcane that is genetically modified to become more productive for biofuel and biochemicals manufacturing, as well as for renewable energy generation.
+Energy cane is sugar cane that has been genetically modified to become more productive in the manufacture of biofuel, biochemicals and renewable energy generation.

-Do you know all about sugarcane?
-What is Energy Cane?
-How is it used in the biofuel production process?
-This is what we will briefly explain here.
-In order to develop Cana-Vertix®, the GranBio’s energy cane, our specialists focused on understanding in depth what sugarcane is, its relationship with bioenergy and, especially, how it should be used in the production of second generation ethanol.
-After this stage, we searched for seeds in germplasm banks in Brazil and in the world to develop it from the ancestral seedlings of sugarcane species, the GranBio's Energy Cane.
-The first commercial plantation of this new variety took place in 2015.
+To create Cana-Vertix®, GranBio’s energy cane, our specialists focused on deeply understanding sugar cane, its relationship with bioenergy and, most of all, how it should be used in the production of second-generation ethanol.
+After this stage, we looked for seeds in germplasm banks in Brazil and abroad to develop GranBio’s energy cane from heirloom sugar cane species.
+The new variety was commercially planted for the first time in 2015.

-Energy Cane is a variety developed from the crossing of sugarcane ancestral species and commercial hybrids.
-The result is a more robust cane with a higher fiber content and productive potential, and longer cultivars cutting life, which is ideal for the production of second generation biofuels and biochemicals and the generation and/or cogeneration of electric power.
+Energy cane is a variety developed from the genetic cross between heirloom types and commercial sugar cane hybrids.
+The result is a more robust cane, with higher fiber content and productive potential, in addition to longer useful life after cutting, ideal for the production of second-generation biofuels and biochemicals and for the generation and/or cogeneration of power.

-One of its greatest advantages is that it can be planted in areas with low agricultural capacity, which allows the exploitation of less favored regions, increase productivity per hectare, in addition to not competing with food production.
-The energy cane has a deeper root system for feeding with water and nutrients.
-The potential is enormous: Brazil has 32 million hectares of degraded pastures that can be occupied with energy cane; more than the entire farmland of Europe.
+One of its strengths is that it can be planted in areas that are not traditionally suitable for agriculture, which enables the exploration of these areas and increases the productivity per hectare, in addition to not competing with food production.
+Energy cane has a deeper root system to find water and nutrients.
+The potential is huge: Brazil has 32 million hectares of degraded pastures that can be occupied with energy cane, more than the entire agricultural area of Europe.

-Its rusticity also allows for other gains: the plant requires less water and less inputs to grow.
-All this, combined with high productivity, makes energy cane one of the most competitive raw materials today.
+Its rusticity allows for other gains: the plant requires less water and less inputs to grow.
+All of this, combined with high productivity, makes energy cane one of the most competitive raw materials of our days.

-GranBio chose Alagoas to develop CanaVertix® because the region has an ideal microclimate for hybridization and variety selection.
-Therefore, since May 2013, it maintains in the municipality of Barra de São Miguel an Experimental Station, the BioVertis.
-With 60 hectares of area, it focuses on the development of sugar cane and other sources of biomass for future industrial units.
+GranBio chose Alagoas to develop Cana-Vertix® because the region has an ideal microclimate for hybridization and selection of the variety.
+For this reason, since May 2013, it has maintained an Experimental Station, BioVertis®, in the municipality of Barra de São Miguel.
+With an area of 60 hectares, the station focuses on the development of energy cane and other sources of biomass for future industrial units.

-Currently, GranBio has nine varieties of energy cane registered with the National Service for the Protection of Cultivars (SNPC) and eight long-term CanaVertix® licensing agreements with relevant players from the Brazilian sugar and alcohol industry.
+Today, GranBio has 9 varieties of energy cane registered with the National Cultivar Protection Service (SNPC) and 8 long-term Cana-Vertix® licensing contracts with relevant players from the Brazilian sugar and alcohol industry.